mohammedfarhannp/n_Queens/README.md

 ![Puzzle](https://github.com/mohammedfarhannp/n_Queens/blob/variant_py/imgs/Puzzle.png)

-The solution is coded in C programming language using an algorithm called **back tracking**.
-The solution uses one global integer array to keep track of row positions where queens could be placed without conflict issue of same column or diagnol.
-If the n queens are not placed the algorithm tracks all the way back to first index and try an alternative path.
+The solution is coded in python programming language using an algorithm called **back tracking**.
+The solution uses the concept of OOPs to solve this puzzle.
+The Algorithm used for solving this puzzle is **back-tracking**.

 ![Solution](https://github.com/mohammedfarhannp/n_Queens/blob/variant_py/imgs/Solution_Executed.png)